mikkoviitala/pwa-memo/README.md

 ### But why?

-Just because I wanted to get my hands dirty with various AWS services.
+Just because I wanted to get my hands dirty with various AWS services and tools they provide.

 ### Development